yash-chaudhary/ros2_sim_ws/README.md

 3. Create launch files that start relevant nodes, especially those related to robot TFs.
 4. Read user input commands and in conjunction with Nav2 Simple Commander API, control robot navigation.

-Add some notes about Nav2 action server and implementation

-TODO
+The Nav2 Simple Commander API provides an interface to easily interact with Nav2 ROS2 action servers to easily integrate robot navigation.
+This API was highly leveraged for navigation in this workspace.

+The user is able to command robot navigation by typing characters on their keyboard.
+The workspace comes pre-packaged with a list of poses (navigation goals) that are bundled together in a list of waypoints.
+The users is able to select between 2 pre-defined waypoint sets and upon selection, the robot will start going to each of the poses defined in the waypoint set.
+The user is also about to initiate an emergency stop by pressing the 's' key.
+This will stop the robot.

-Below is a graphic depicting the relationship between different parts of this workspace
+Below is a graphic depicting the relationship between different parts of this workspace.

 TODO